wasimshaikAI/multi-agent-doc-ai/README.md

-# multi-agent-doc-ai
+# Multi-Agent Document Processing System

+This system accepts PDF, JSON, or Email inputs and:
+- Detects format and intent
+- Routes to specialized agent (JSON, Email, or PDF)
+- Extracts structured data
-A multi-agent AI system that classifies and processes PDF, JSON, and Email documents, routes them to specialized agents (Invoice, RFQ, Complaint, etc.), and logs shared context using a lightweight memory module.
+- Logs shared context using a lightweight memory store

+---

+## 🏗 Folder Structure